udithnalaka/spring-ai-mcp-cource-tool/README.md

 ## Overview

-Implements the Model Context Protocol (MCP) server for providing course information for integrating external data sources with AI models through Spring AI.
+Implements the Model Context Protocol (MCP) server for providing course information for integrating external data sources (e.g- Claude Desktop) with AI models through Spring AI.

-The server exposes two main tools:
+The server exposes the below tools:

-* A tool to retrieve all available courses
+* get_courses: A tool to retrieve all available courses
-* A tool to search for specific courses by title
+* get_course: A tool to search for specific courses by title
+* search_courses: A tool to search all titles matching the keyword

 ### Tools & Frameworks used